Exotica (Martin Denny album)

 The album was recorded in mono.
 It was re-recorded in stereo in 1958; by then, however, Denny's sideman Arthur Lyman had left the group, and was replaced by Julius Wechter.
 Denny preferred the original mono version: "It has the original spark, the excitement, the feeling we were breaking new ground."

+In 2025, Uncut ranked Exotica at number 408 in their list of "The 500 Greatest Albums of the 1950s", with contributor Jason Anderson writing that "Denny's landmark reelease remains a shimmering jewel of ersatz "world" music."